karthikindia/spreed-bigbluebutton/README.md

 - A recommended BBB server can support over 100 simultaneous users
 - BBB client can handle a lot more participants in the UI
 - BBB client has drawing board, breakout rooms, uploading PDF,DOC,PPT,XLS
-- BBB client has realtime notes
+- BBB client has real-time notes
 - BBB client UI is professional-grade (no offense intended for current Talk client UI)
+- BBB uses WebRTC -- don't want to get sued like Zoom because they used their own protocol

 ## How to setup BBB

 Super easy, they have an [automated install script](http://docs.bigbluebutton.org/2.2/install.html).
-You do need to have an SSL certificate setup (does it for you, but you need to setup your domains properly).
-Don't forget that you need Ubuntu 16
+You do need to have an SSL certificate setup (the install script does it for you, but you need to setup your domains properly). **Don't forget that you need to use Ubuntu 16**

 # What we did

 1. We load up an iframe with your BBB server where the old Talk client was, **only when in the Talk app**.
-The files details chat still uses the original signaling.
+The files details chat still uses the original signaling (which is easily capable of handling such a low-attendees call).

 > Right now it is still internally called **spreed** which is the original name of the Talk App.
 The reasons are many, but prevent us from pushing into the NC Apps store.
 If you can help with this, please open an issue.

-2. When a call is launched in the Talk app (not file sidebar) we hide the sidebars to have the call full width (you can reopen the call sidebar on the right by clicking on the icon)
+2. When a call is launched in the Talk app (not files sidebar) we hide both sidebars to have the call full width (you can reopen the call sidebar on the right by clicking on its icon)

 3. We kept the chat as-is using the internal signaling server which is more than capable of handling chat traffic